desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

-In the zones containing these domains, the child DNS operator authenticates the CDS/CDNSKEY RRsets found at the child's apex by co-publishing them at the names:
+In the zones containing these domains, the child DNS operator authenticates the CDS/CDNSKEY RRsets found at the child's apex by co-publishing them as CDS/CDNSKEY RRsets at the names:
 ```
 _dsboot.example.co.uk._signal.ns1.example.net
 _dsboot.example.co.uk._signal.ns2.example.org